AdobeDocs/platform-learn.en/help/tutorial-mobile-android-implementation/add-extensions.md

 ---
-title: Add extensions to a mobile tags property
+title: Add extensions to a mobile tag property
-description: Learn how to add extensions to a mobile tags property.
+description: Learn how to add extensions to a mobile tag property.
 This lesson is part of the Implement the Experience Cloud in Mobile Android™ Applications tutorial.
 exl-id: 0492561c-a902-4433-9289-204db15e282c
 ---
 # Add extensions

-In this lesson, you will add extensions to your tags property.
+In this lesson, you will add extensions to your tag property.